endiangroup/endian.io/content/theory/5-cs.md

 ### 2.7 Team consensus

 A primary function of a product specification is to align its team’s efforts.
-It’s possible that the initial production team will not continue developing the product’s future iterations or versions; instead, they will partly or wholly be replaced by a future team.
-As a result, product creation can divided into three mutually exclusive categories: *greenfield*, *continuing* and *transitional*.
+It’s possible that the initial team will not continue developing the product’s future iterations or versions; instead, they will partly or wholly be replaced by a future team.
+As a result, product creation can be divided into three mutually exclusive categories: *greenfield*, *continuing* and *transitional*.

-A greenfield product has no constraints imposed by prior work.
-The team can use any reasonable and practicable approach to meets the requirements of the specification.
+A greenfield product has no constraints imposed by prior work[*](none "The term ‘greenfield’ analogises constructing a building on an empty plot of land.
+There is no existing infrastructure to worry about").
+The team can use any reasonable and practicable approach to meet the requirements of the specification.

-Conversely, a continuing product that has an initial specification and an existing set of constraints that are the result of previous work.
+Conversely, a continuing product has an initial specification and an existing set of constraints that are the result of previous work[*](none "The contrasting is analogy for continuing products is building an extension to one structure amongst many.
+There are many factors to consider, but the nature of the structure and lay of the land should be clear").
 The previous team may have made specific implementation decisions that impact future improvements or changes, and decisions may or may not be reflected in the initial specification.

 Some products lack useful formal specifications.
-If such a product requires a specification for further work, then it is considered to be transitional.
+If such a product requires a specification for further work, then it is considered to be transitional[*](none "The closest construction-themed analogy for transitional products is carrying out an architectural survey for an old building with the intention of extending it.
+Any decisions by the original builders that led to constraints will be catalogued as if they were new information").
 There will be constraints imposed on the product by previous choices, but they will be captured in the specification.

 #### 2.7.1 Analysis

-Greenfield products need a specification that the team can engage with and make use of, with means it must have a single source of truth and be understandable to the team.
+Greenfield products need a specification that the team can engage with and make use of, which means it must have a single source of truth and be understandable to the team.
 Therefore it must be canonical and comprehensible.

 A specification for a continuing product needs to be versional: the point at which the old version ends and the new one begins must be clearly marked.
 In addition to the qualities of a greenfield product specification, it must also be current.

-For a transitional product, a specifications require a single source of truth, an understandable set of requirements and an exhaustive survey of the existing product.
+For a transitional product, a specification requires a single source of truth, an understandable set of requirements and an exhaustive survey of the existing product.
 It must be canonical, comprehensible and comprehensive.

 #### 2.7.2 Summary